 - initial comments made by the LLFA sought further information from the applicant in respect of the proposed restriction of run off rates (inc. storage volumes and hydraulic calculations), greenfield run off calculations, intensions for dealing with current run off conditions and proof of connection agreement to existing infrastructure. - Further correspondence then took place between the applicant and the LLFA, who confirmed they were happy to agree a compromise with a reduction of 50% of existing discharge rate.
 They asked the applicant to provide the following further information: - Approval from STW required for the connection and proposed discharge rate into existing surface water public sewer. - A plan of the existing drainage system showing catchment areas, impermeable areas and details of the depth, size and gradient of all pipes which control the existing flow rate from the site.
 To include CCTV survey. - Assessment and calculation for 1 in 1yr, 30yr and 100yr critical storm events showing the existing peak flow rates from the existing system pipes which control discharge from the site - note these may not be the last pipes if upstream features control. - There is a risk of surface water flows entering the site from primrose Hill, surface water could flow down and through the site, there are currently bungalows proposed in the current flow route.
-Information to be provided on how this will be mitigated against the risk of surface water flows. - Further details in response to the comments above were received on 09/01/2023 and the LLFA were re-consulted.
-At the time of writing this report no further comments had been received but these will be reported with the committee update.
+Information to be provided on how this will be mitigated against the risk of surface water flows.

+- Further details in response to the comments above were received on 09/01/2023 and the LLFA were re-consulted. - Following receipt of the amended scheme the LLFA provided further comments on the latest proposals confirming that they have no objections in principle to the scheme subject to the imposition of three conditions.

-DCC Planning Policy - 23/08/2022 and 12/01/2023
+DCC Planning Policy - 23/08/2022, 12/01/2023 and 17/04/2023

 - Initial comments made by DCC Planning included a request for secondary education provision amounting to £136,860.35 towards the provision of 5 secondary places at Tibshelf Community School + additional education facilities. - A rebuttal to this request was made by the agent on the basis that the request did not account for the fact that the contributions have been calculated based on 24 dwellings (42-18no.
 1 bed).
 However as this is a 100% social housing scheme for affordable rent properties, in the control of the local authority, we know that all of the flats and bungalows are reserved for older residents or those with mobility issues.
 These dwelling types will not be for families and therefore would have no impact on the educational facilities in the area.
 There are a total of 4no. family houses included within the scheme.
 In this instance, considering the factors above, could the contributions please be calculated based on the family houses rather than all dwellings on the scheme?
 It should also be noted that this scheme is replacing existing facilities, and actually demonstrates a loss of accommodation overall, reducing from 32 flats and 20 bungalows (52no. total) to 20 flats and 22 dwellings (42no. total).
-Therefore, the development of this site should place no additional burden on the local infrastructure.

-- Further comments and consideration of the above rebuttal were sought from DCC who subsequently confirmed that on the basis of the net additional dwellings across the site not exceeding 10 no. dwellings, no DCC Education contribution is to be sought.
+Therefore, the development of this site should place no additional burden on the local infrastructure. - Further comments and consideration of the above rebuttal were sought from DCC who subsequently confirmed that on the basis of the net additional dwellings across the site not exceeding 10 no. dwellings, no DCC Education contribution is to be sought. - no further comments made on amended scheme.